g3n/engine/README.md

 For the engine API reference, please use [![GoDoc](https://godoc.org/github.com/g3n/engine?status.svg)](https://godoc.org/github.com/g3n/engine).
-We intend to add a user guide in the future.
 Currently the best way to learn how to use the engine is to see the source code of the demos from [G3ND](https://github.com/g3n/g3nd).
+We intend to write in the future documentation topics to build a user guide in the [wiki](https://github.com/g3n/engine/wiki).

 # Contributing